Connecticut becomes first state to reach 50% of adults fully vaccinated against COVID-19

 HARTFORD, Conn.
-(WTNH) — Gov. Ned Lamont announced Monday Connecticut has become the first state in the nation to reach full COVID-19 vaccination for 50% of all adults.
+(WTNH/WWLP) – Gov. Ned Lamont announced Monday Connecticut has become the first state in the nation to reach full COVID-19 vaccination for 50 percent of all adults.

-The governor reported that as of Monday, 1,912,581 residents had received at least their first dose of the coronavirus vaccine — nearly 70% of the adult population in the state.
-And 1,393,894 have been fully vaccinated — about 50% of the adult population.
+The governor reported that as of Monday, 1,912,581 residents had received at least their first dose of the coronavirus vaccine, nearly 70 percent of the adult population in the state.
+And 1,393,894 have been fully vaccinated, about 50 percent of the adult population.

 Approximately 3,192,560 doses have been administered since the vaccine became available.